 Viatris common stock has been listed on the NASDAQ under the symbol "VTRS" since November 17, 2020.
 Prior to that time, there was no public market for our common stock.
 Upon consummation of the Combination, Pfizer stockholders received approximately 0.124079 shares of Viatris common stock for every one share of Pfizer common stock held as of the close of business on the record date (which was November 13, 2020).
-Former Mylan ordinary shareholders received one share of Viatris common stock for every one share of Mylan ordinary shareholder return on common stock with the cumulative total returns of the S&P 500 index and the Dow Jones US Pharmaceuticals index.
+Former Mylan ordinary shareholders received one share of Viatris common stock for every one share of Mylan ordinary share held.
+The graph below compares Viatris Inc.'s cumulative total shareholder return on common stock with the cumulative total returns of the S&P 500 index and the Dow Jones US Pharmaceuticals index.
 The graph tracks the performance of a \$100 investment in our common stock and in each index (with the reinvestment of all dividends) from November 16, 2020 to December 31, 2022.

-COMPARISON OF 26 MONTH CUMULATIVE TOTAL RETURN\
+COMPARISON OF 26 MONTH CUMULATIVE TOTAL RETURN